joshcurtis/Brotato-BalanceMod/README.md

 * **Metal Detector**: -5% Damage -> -4%
 * **Metal Plate**: Price 40->42
 * **Missile**: Price 45->41; 10% Damage -> 11%
-* **Padding**: {Reworked} Price: 45->41; -5% Speed -> -2%; Base HP 3 -> 2; New Effect: Instead of scaling with your total materials, Padding now gives you 1 HP for every 15 materials leftover that you didn't collect during the previous wave; Added 'Max HP' Tag _[Now a more dynamic item that actually has value beyond the very limited niche situations it was good in before.]_
 * **Piggy Bank**: Price 40->42
 * **Pocket Factory**: 2 Engineering -> 3 _[Many people like this item a lot, but if you look at its actual damage output in practice it tends to be very lackluster for its cost outside of its best-case scenarios.]_
 * **Pumpkin**: -2% Damage -> No Penalty; Now also gives +15% Bounce damage (only relevant for Ricochet); No Limit -> Limit 8 _[Limit is mostly irrelevant, but will stop it from showing up in deep endless if you've already maxed the possible value.]_